Yamato-Security/hayabusa/README.md

 We would love any form of contribution.
 Pull requests, rule creation and sample evtx logs are the best but feature requests, notifying us of bugs, etc... are also very welcome.

-At the least, if you like our tool then please give us a star on Github and show your support!
+At the least, if you like our tool then please give us a star on GitHub and show your support!

 # Bug Submission